contiv/vpp/README.md

 bash <(curl -s https://raw.githubusercontent.com/contiv/vpp/master/k8s/cri-install.sh) --uninstall
 ```
 After uninstalling CRI, reboot each node, or re-initialize the Kubernetes cluster using
-`kubeadm reset` and `kubeadm init`.
+`kubeadm reset` and `kubeadm init --token-ttl 0`.

 #### Troubleshooting
 Some of the issues that can occur during the installation are:

 - Forgetting to create and initialize the `.kube` directory in your home
-  directory (As instructed by `kubeadm init`).
+  directory (As instructed by `kubeadm init --token-ttl 0`).
 This can manifest itself
   as the following error:
   ```
   W1017 09:25:43.403159    2233 factory_object_mapping.go:423] Failed to download OpenAPI (Get https://192.168.209.128:6443/swagger-2.0.0.pb-v1: x509: certificate signed by unknown authority (possibly because of "crypto/rsa: verification error" while trying to verify candidate authority certificate "kubernetes")), falling back to swagger
   Unable to connect to the server: x509: certificate signed by unknown authority (possibly because of "crypto/rsa: verification error" while trying to verify candidate authority certificate "kubernetes")
   ```
-- Previous installation lingering on the file system. `'kubeadm init` fails
+- Previous installation lingering on the file system. `'kubeadm init --token-ttl 0` fails
   to initialize kubelet with one or more of the following error messages:
   ```
   ...